The actual meaning of movie names

 When Hollywood films are imported, their content need to be adapted for Chinese audiences on a basic level—language.

 Previously, we’ve talked about how inaccurate subtitles for Avenger: Age of Ultron ruined the movie for many viewers, and the internet is full of examples of hilarious attempts at translations to English gone wrong.

-When it comes to promoting a film, the first step in marketing it for native audiences (and the most noticeable) is to come up with a name in Chinese.
+When promoting a film, the first step is to come up with a name in Chinese.
 There are many different methodologies when it comes to the translation.
 Some may prefer a more literal switch.
 Others feel something descriptive would do the trick.
 Then there are those that seemingly have no basis in logic at all.

 This random approach in how English language movies are converted for China is not just something to laugh at for foreigners.
 Expats and tourists in the country may often have trouble identifying a film because the Chinese title is so different.

-So to help, we take a look at seven English language films that are either showing now or coming up later this year and rate them on how good their Chinese title is for both Chinese and foreign audiences.
+So to help, we take a look at seven English-language films that are either showing now or coming up later this year and rate them on how good their title is for both Chinese and foreign audiences.

 异星觉醒 (Yì xīng juéxǐng)